• Skip to main content

 Sam Sam

 With sweet chili or soy and garlic, Sam Sam’s wings are fried crisp and served chilled.
 Spicy red peppers with snow cheese or lemon mayonnaise are available here.
-You can choose between Kirin, Max (Korean) and Furphy, or Asahi from a bottle.
+You can choose between Kirin, Max (Korean), Furphy, or Asahi from a bottle.
 Soju-Ritas combine zesty ice granita with a bottle of soju.

 The chunky town